eadf/toxicblend.rs/README.md

 Selects all vertexes that only connects to one other vertex.
 Useful for identifying dangling vertices.

+### Select edge smooth

+Select edges that are connected to the selected edges, but limit by an angle constraint.
+If edge A is selected and edge B is directly connected to it, B will be selected if the angle between A and B is smaller than the angle limit.
+B will then be used to select more edges in the same way.

 ### Select intersection vertices

 Selects all vertexes that connects to three or more other vertices.
 Useful for selecting intersections.